 Past Participles in English

-The past participle is the form of a verb that is used in forming verb tense and used as an adjective.
+The past participle is the form of a verb that is used in forming verb tense or used as an adjective.
 This form of the verb is also called the ‘ed’ form or 3rd form of the verb that can be used in perfect tenses and passive voice, and it can also be used as an adjective.

 • There are many broken windows in that house.